elpeix/kaa/README.md

 ```

 ### Starting server

 ```
 $ python app.py serve
 ```

 By default host is 127.0.0.1 and port is 8086

-Start with diferent host and port:
+Start with different host and port:

 ```
 $ python app.py serve host:port
 ```